 TaxAct, unfortunately, doesn't come with some of the more complicated add-ons.
 That's good if you want a simple and easy-to-use program, but it's also a drawback because you won’t have as many sophisticated features to make your life easier.

 However, starting with the Deluxe software level, you can do things like import 1099s and W-2s, but TaxAct’s prices have increased to accommodate these extra features.

-TaxAct also offers a Donation Assistant within all products that helps filers accurately claim any deductible charitable contributions, and is current with the new $300 charitable contribution deduction for cash contributions made in 2020 as a result of COVID-19 relief.
+TaxAct also offers a Donation Assistant within all products that helps filers accurately claim any deductible charitable contributions.

 In terms of protections, TaxAct does offer a few perks.
 Here's a quick look at how they compare: